Harsh-P30/Learn-react/README.md

 - Reading the latest props and state from an Effect.
 - Displaying different content on the server and the client.

+## My notes

+useEffect hooks help perform side effect in our component.

+Basically help us to deside lifecycle of our component.

+**when we use useEffect without any dependency its runs infinite**

+- empty array **[]** so it call callback function only one time.
+- **[input]** when even *input*(variable) change, it will call callback function again.also you can add multiple variable *input -> from App.jsx and it is a variable*